dyozie/greenplum-for-kubernetes/doc/markdown/node-requirements.md

 # Kubernetes Node Configuration

-This section describes the Linux kernel configuration requirements for each Kubernetes node that is used in a <%=vars.product_name %> cluster.
+This section describes the Linux kernel configuration requirements for each Kubernetes node that is used in a {{#include ./product_name.md}} cluster.

 ## <a id="mem-config"></a>About Memory Overcommit Configuration

-Although the <%=vars.product_name %> documentation states that `vm.overcommit_memory` must be set to `2` (no overcommit) for production databases, this setting is not recommended with <%=vars.product_name %>, nor is it possible to configure overcommit in this way for Kubernetes nodes.
+Although the {{#include ./product_name.md}} documentation states that `vm.overcommit_memory` must be set to `2` (no overcommit) for production databases, this setting is not recommended with {{#include ./product_name.md}}, nor is it possible to configure overcommit in this way for Kubernetes nodes.
 Kubernetes (`kubelet`) uses `vm.overcommit_memory=1` (always overcommit) on its workers with the assumption that applications often request more memory than they actually touch (read or write).

 The value of `vm.overcommit_memory` does not impact the ACID guarantees of Greenplum Database.